apostrophecms/docs/docs/piece-pages.md

 # Piece Pages

-The most intuitive example of a piece page is an index of products: if the individual [piece](pieces.md) is one product, then the piece page is the product home page, where all of the posts can be discovered, paginated, filtered and explored.
-In addition, piece pages are responsible for serving the individual page for each piece.
+The most intuitive example is a blog: if the individual [piece](pieces.md) is one blog post, then the piece page is the blog's home page, where all of the posts can be discovered, paginated, filtered and explored.
+In addition,  "piece pages" are responsible for serving the individual webpage for each piece.

 If the project has a piece module called `product`, then that module provides a way to create, edit, manage and query pieces.
 If the project has a piece page module called `product-page`, then that module provides a way to browse and view the pieces.

-In general piece modules are concerned with *editing and APIs*, while piece page modules are concerned with *browsing as part of a website or application.* For developers familiar with the "model / view / controller" pattern: **piece modules are the model layer for your content type, while piece page modules are the view layer.**
+In general piece modules are concerned with *editing and APIs*, while piece page modules are concerned with *browsing as part of a website* For developers familiar with the "model / view / controller" pattern: **piece modules are the model layer for your content type, while piece page modules are the view layer.**

 Some projects just need a widget module for each piece, but most will want to let users view a page for each one, or at least browse and paginate through a complete list.
 That's where piece pages shine.